How HealthSmart Meets the Characteristics of an Effective Health Education Curriculum

 - Provides opportunities to make positive connections with influential others.
 Take-home family sheets, surveys and interviews help students connect with trusted adults in their lives for information, advice and reinforcement of the concepts, skills and healthy behaviors.
 Suggestions for Community Connections help teachers find ways to reinforce and extend the learning by inviting community role models to the classroom.

 - Includes teacher information and plans for professional development and training that enhance effectiveness of instruction and student learning.
 The pedagogically sound lessons guide teachers—even those with less experience—through each lesson step by step from preparation through assessment, and offer guidance for handling classroom discussions of difficult or controversial topics.
-The HealthSmart website offers HealthSmart teachers free access to Teacher Guide resources, content updates, articles and professional development materials.
-Training is available to school districts and youth-serving agencies that purchase the program.
+The HealthSmart website offers HealthSmart teachers free access to Teacher Guide resources, content updates, articles and professional development materials, including a self-paced online orientation course.
+In-person and virtual training options are also available to school districts and youth-serving agencies that purchase the program.